-by Nicole Berardoni M.D, Paul Lynch M.D, and Tory McJunkin M.D
+by Nicole Berardoni M.D., Paul Lynch M.D., and Tory McJunkin M.D.

 The word radicular means root and typically refers to an irritated nerve root (radiculitis) or weakness associated with an affected nerve root (radiculopathy).

 Radicular pain is pain that radiates from the spine down an irritated spinal nerve root.
 Irritation of a spinal nerve in the low back, called lumbar radiculopathy, causes pain that typically travels down a leg.
 Cervical radiculopathy describes pain that travels down an arm.
-Epidural injections are also used to treat nerve compression in the neck (cervical spine), and well as the low back (lumbar spine).
+Epidural injections are also used to treat nerve compression in the neck (cervical spine), as well as the low back (lumbar spine).

 Conditions commonly treated with ESI:

-- Degenerative Disc Disease (Botwin 2007)
+- Degenerative disc disease (Botwin 2007)

-- Spinal Stenosis
+- Spinal stenosis

-- Herniated Discs (Lin 2006)
+- Herniated discs (Lin 2006)

 Procedure – Epidural Steroid Injection

 The procedure involves injecting a medication into the epidural space, where irritated nerve roots are located.
 This injection includes both a long-lasting steroid and a local anesthetic (lidocaine, bupivacaine).
-The steroid reduces the inflammation and irritation and the anesthetic works to interrupt the pain-spasm cycle and nociceptor (pain signal) transmission (Boswell 2007).
+The steroid reduces the inflammation and irritation, and the anesthetic works to interrupt the pain-spasm cycle and nociceptor (pain signal) transmission (Boswell 2007).
 The combination medicine then spreads to other levels and portions of the spine, reducing inflammation and irritation.
-The entire procedure usually takes less than fifteen minutes.
+The entire procedure usually takes less than 15 minutes.

 The most important and greatest success achieved with the use of epidural steroid injections (ESI) is the rapid relief of symptoms that allows patients to experience enough relief to become active again.
-With this help patients regain the ability to resume their normal daily activities.
+With this help, patients regain the ability to resume their normal daily activities.

 Types of Epidural Steroid Injections